The Myth of Electronic Publishing

 All 10 sites are almost entirely text

 based with very limited use of graphics.
-The one graphic element
+The one graphic element,

-that every top 10 site uses on every page is the site or company
+that every top 10 site uses on every page, is the site or company

 logo.
 The other graphics are limited to small navigation aids and

-Other than Yahoo's use of its banner spot not one of these sites
+Other than Yahoo's use of its banner spot, not one of these sites

-uses any graphic to promote its own services.
+used any graphic to promote its own services.
 Only two sites

-have any photographic image of any kind on its home page and
+had any photographic image of any kind on its home page and

 these are tiny.